The top shows in the West End that started out in the UK

 Del Boy and Rodney first came onto our screens in 1981, quickly becoming beloved television characters across the country.
 In 2019, the Trotters became the latest West End stars in Only Fools and Horses: The Musical.
 With an original book, lyrics and music by Paul Whitehouse and Jim Sullivan, the production gives audiences the chance to relive their favourite moments from the TV show, as well as enjoy a Cockney knees-up in the heart of central London.
 Why not check out the best moments from the television series?

-Hailed as one of ‘the most uplifting pieces’ of musical theatre from Britain, Six has enjoyed a meteoric growth in the West End.
+Hailed as one of ‘the most uplifting pieces’ of musical theatre from Britain, Six has become a theatre cult phenomenon.
 After performances around the country and a sell-out season at the 2018 Edinburgh Festival Fringe, Six made its West End premiere at the Arts Theatre as part of a national tour.
 Based on the lives of Henry VIII’s six wives, the musical is a celebration of their stories, combining 500-year-old history with a 21st century feel.
-In 2019, the production returned to the Arts, with a recent announcement the show would stay at the theatre until January 2020!
+In 2019, the production returned to the Arts and continues to extend!

 As the world’s longest-running show, it’s no surprise that The Mousetrap is one of Britain’s best plays.
 Agatha Christie’s murder-mystery classic has been performed over 27,500 times and continues to intrigues tourists and theatregoers from around the world, as they uncover a part of West End history.
 When guests are trapped in a hotel with a murderer on a loose, the race is on to uncover the murderer’s identity.
 As audience members are asked to keep the secret once they’ve seen it, it really is up to you to learn what happens at The Mousetrap.